Controller-approved source entry - manual-review caution required Other Small Mammals Gastrointestinal Manual review

 Risk discriminator

-Anorexia duration often predicts branch shifts more strongly than species label alone.
+Anorexia duration, fiber intake, and weight trend often predict branch shifts more strongly than species label alone.

 Monitoring gate